Azure/linux-on-azure-levelup/Module 2 - Modernize/Module 2 Lab instructions.md

 ```bash
 curl -o /var/www/html/index.php https://raw.githubusercontent.com/Azure/linux-on-azure-levelup/main/Module%202%20-%20Modernize/index.php
 ```
 4. The sample php file has a postgresql database connection string that needs to be modified.
-Using vi as an editor open the file and change the IP Address to the PostgreSQL Server
+Using vi as an editor open the file and change the IP Address to the PostgreSQL Server and Password you set for postgres user.

 ```bash
 vi /var/www/html/index.php